Kyriosity/read-write/readme+/dev/software-parts/app-view.md

-# Application view
+# Application view - Reminder

-View, as an interface to human sensors and actions in response, could be even not a sight but a voice assistant, or use other means of communication.<sup>:raising_hand:</sup>\
+The _View_, as an interface to human sensors and actions in response, could be even not a sight but a voice assistant, or other means of communication.<sup>:raising_hand:</sup>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>Thinking on how disabled people will use your application isn't only fair but can help with design posers down to business logic.</sub>

 ## Acceptance